rpsft/etlbox/ETLBoxDocu/articles/examples/example_json_as_destination.md

 ## Create necessary POCO

-In this example we will receceive some demo data from a database table.
+In this example we will receive some demo data from a database table.
 The table has two columns - `Col1` and `Col2`.
-In order to store the data from table, we first create a POCO (Plain old Compononent object) to use in the dataflow.
+In order to store the data from table, we first create a POCO (Plain old Component object) to use in the dataflow.

 ```C#
 public class MySimpleRow {